-- The inner cell mass, also known as the embryoblast, gives rise to the primitive endoderm and the embryo proper (epiblast). - The primitive endoderm develops into the amniotic sac which forms the fluid-filled cavity that the embryo resides in during pregnancy. - The epiblast gives rise to the three germ layers of the developing embryo during gastrulation (endoderm, mesoderm, and ectoderm). - The trophoblast is a layer of cells forming the outer ring of the blastocyst that combines with the maternal endometrium to form the placenta.
-Trophoblast cells also secrete factors to make the blastocoel. - After implantation, cytotrophoblast is the inner layer of the trophoblast, composed of stem cells which give rise to cells comprising the chorionic villi, placenta, and syncytiotrophoblast. - After implantation, syncytiotrophoblast is the outermost layer of the trophoblast.
+- The inner cell mass , also known as the embryoblast, gives rise to the primitive endoderm and the embryo proper (epiblast). - The primitive endoderm develops into the amniotic sac which forms the fluid-filled cavity that the embryo resides in during pregnancy. - The epiblast gives rise to the three germ layers of the developing embryo during gastrulation (endoderm, mesoderm, and ectoderm). - The trophoblast {indicated with letter क } is a layer of cells forming the outer ring of the

+- After implantation, cytotrophoblast is the inner layer of the trophoblast, composed of stem cells which give rise to cells comprising the chorionic villi, placenta, and syncytiotrophoblast. - After implantation, syncytiotrophoblast is the outermost layer of the trophoblast.
 These cells secrete proteolytic enzymes to break down the endometrial extracellular matrix to allow for implantation of the blastocyst in the uterine wall.